 ST: Gary Lineker

-He was one of England's best goal poachers.
+Gary Lineker was one of England's best goal poachers.
 He scored 48 goals for England(second overall) and won the Golden Boot with 6 goals at Mexico 1986.
 He also played in the 1990 World Cup Finals.
 He was the PFA Players' Player of the Year in 1985–86 and FWA Footballer of the Year in 1985–86 and 1991–92.
 In England, he played with Leicester Town, Everton and Tottenham Hotspurs.
 He also played for Barcelona FC in Spain.

-- The center-back positions were the most difficult decision.
-While Moore and Wright were locked starters, I had to choose between Neil Franklin, Emlyn Hughes, Sol Campbell, Tony Adams, Rio Ferdinand and Terry Butcher.
+-- The center-back positions were the most difficult decision.
+While Moore and Wright were locked starters, I had to choose between Neil Franklin, Emlyn Hughes, Sol Campbell, Tony Adams, Rio Ferdinand, John Terry and Terry Butcher.
 I took Campbell because I needed his size and strength.
 Rio Ferdinand was chosen because he was probably one of the best defenders of his generation.
 Neil Franklin would have been on the team, but I felt that his career was cut short by his adventure in Colombia and his injuries after Colombia.
 Roy McFarland is not named among this group, largely because of missing the World Cup Finals.
 His name is getting to be forgotten.
 He still received an honourable mention, but not insidious consideration for the team.

 -- Paul Scholas was the biggest surprise.
 Jimmy Haynes and David Beckham were more famous than Paul Scholas.
 Frank Lampard normally started head of him for England.
 I took Scholas because he offered something different with his playing style.
 England seldom produced an advanced playmaker with such good passing ranges.
 I already have Gerrard, Robson and Edwards so I do not need Frank Lampard and Colin Bell.

 -- Apart from Jimmy Greaves and Dixie Dean, all the options on strikers were on similar level.
-I took Lineker because he was a natural goal poacher and Kevin Keegan was probably the best forward of his era.
+I took Lineker because he was a natural goal poacher.
+Kevin Keegan was probably the best forward of his era.
 He was European Player of the Year twice.
 Tommy Lawton, Nat Lofthouse and Alan Shearer were considered.